prowlett/feedback-file-maker/README.md

 Install these using `python -m pip install xlrd xlwt zipfile`.

+Use this by putting `generate-feedback.py` in the same folder as an Excel file called `feedback,xlsx` in the correct format, and then running it using `python generate-feedback.py`.

+## Acknowledgements

-Acknowledgements: This is based on a VBA tool written by [Mike Robinson](https://maths.shu.ac.uk/mr/) which has been used successfully for many years.
+This is based on a VBA tool written by [Mike Robinson](https://maths.shu.ac.uk/mr/) which has been used successfully for many years.
 The goal of this development is to produce a version that doesn't involve using Windows and has added features to help with Blackboard upload, and to possibly tidy up the HTML output.